 - Think strategically (not just operationally or tactically), critically, and creatively

 - Lead interagency teams

 - Collaborate and persuade, not just "command"

 - Plan and manage interagency operations

 - Possess global and cultural acuity

 - Communicate (not just issue orders).

-The aim is to develop national security professionals who, in the dimensions below, shift their intellectual balances in the direction of the left-side characteristics:
+The aim is to develop national security professionals who, in the dimensions below, shift their intellectual balances in the direction of the left-side characteristics (see the table below).